NVIDIA/NeMo/README.rst

     pytest -m system

 By default, all the tests will be executed on GPU.
-However, there is also an option to run the test suite on CPU by assing the ``--cpu`` argument, e.g.:
+There is also an option to run the test suite on CPU by assing the ``--cpu`` command line argument, e.g.:

 .. code-block:: bash